Abdominal Aortic Aneurysm (AAA)

 • Known AAA with abdominal / back pain OR hypotension

-Features of ruptured AAA mimic those of renal colic.
+Be aware that features of a ruptured AAA may mimic those of renal colic.

 Guidelines